BSO

 Our New Pride

 Wow, I can't believe the number of people from outside of Massachusetts who have been sending me messages about how much they appreciate the way our state voted on Tuesday.
 The whole country, if not the whole world, was watching our humble state to see whether we would start a second American revolution just like we started the first one over 200 years ago.
-Once again we in Massachusetts have distinguished ourselves as champions of liberty, and may the light of libertarianism shine in the coming months not only in our own country but enlighten the entire world.
+Once again, we in Massachusetts have distinguished ourselves as champions of liberty, and may the light of freedom shine in the coming months, not only in our own country but the entire world.

 However, the chorus of praise for our electorate is not universal.
 Paolo alerts me to this appraisal of the Bay State by Alexander Cockburn: